Why I Chose to Build Clickport Instead of Using Matomo

 Matomo estimates "a few hours per week" × $50/hr

 Server costs scale fast.
-Matomo recommends 2 CPU, 2 GB RAM minimum.
-Above 1 million pageviews, they recommend separate app and database servers with 8 CPU and 16 GB RAM each.
-Database storage grows at roughly 1 GB per 5 million pageviews.
-One user with 350 websites watched their database grow from 2 GB to 60 GB in a single month.
+Matomo recommends 2 CPU and 2 GB of RAM as the floor.
+Above 10 million pageviews, they tell you to split the app and database onto separate servers, 8 CPU and 16 GB of RAM each.
+Storage grows at roughly 1 GB for every 5 million pageviews.
+One person running 350 websites watched their database climb from 2 GB to 60 GB in three months.
 Another hit 207 GB in a single archive table.
+The data piles up whether you watch it or not.

 The cloud pricing gotcha.
-Matomo Cloud counts "hits" not pageviews.
-Events, downloads, outbound link clicks, and content interactions all count toward your limit.
-A site with 200K pageviews easily generates 400K-600K hits.
-The overages are EUR 2.20 per 5,000 extra hits, which adds up fast.
+Matomo Cloud counts "hits", not pageviews.
+Events, downloads, outbound clicks, and content interactions all eat into your limit.
+A site with 200K pageviews easily throws off 400K to 600K hits, two to three times what you'd guess.
+Go over and it's EUR 2.20 per 5,000 extra hits, and that adds up fast.

 Privacy that requires a 12-step configuration

-Out of the box, Matomo uses first-party cookies (_pk_id, _pk_ses, _pk_ref) and collects IP addresses, browser fingerprints, referrer URLs, and page titles.
-In this default configuration, you need a consent banner in most EU countries.
+Fresh out of the box, Matomo sets first-party cookies (_pk_id, _pk_ses, _pk_ref) and collects IP addresses, browser fingerprints, referrer URLs, and page titles.
+In that default state, you need a consent banner in most of the EU.

-Getting to "no consent banner required" means following a specific configuration process.
-Matomo documents 12 steps: disable all cookies, anonymize IP addresses by 2+ bytes, anonymize referrer data, strip personal data from URLs and page titles, strip PII from custom variables, mask data in heatmaps and recordings, exclude ecommerce order IDs, disable User ID features, restrict data to analytics-only use, limit to single-site tracking, implement an opt-out mechanism, and update your privacy policy.
+To get to "no consent banner required" you follow a specific setup.
+Matomo lists 12 steps: turn off all cookies, anonymize IP addresses by 2 or more bytes, anonymize referrer data, strip personal data from URLs and page titles, strip PII from custom variables, mask data in heatmaps and recordings, drop ecommerce order IDs, switch off the User ID features, lock data to analytics-only use, limit to single-site tracking, add an opt-out mechanism, and update your privacy policy.

-Miss any one of these, and you need a consent banner.
-There's no "GDPR mode" toggle.
+Skip any single one of those and you're back to needing a banner.
+There's no "GDPR mode" toggle that does it for you.

 UTM parameters cancel the CNIL exemption.
-CNIL confirmed through direct correspondence that tracking UTM campaign parameters disqualifies you from the consent exemption.
-Since campaign tracking is one of Matomo's core use cases, this forces a choice: track your marketing campaigns or skip the consent banner.
-You can't do both.
+CNIL confirmed through direct correspondence that tracking UTM campaign parameters knocks you out of the consent exemption.
+Campaign tracking is one of the main reasons people run Matomo.
+So you pick one: track your campaigns, or skip the banner.
+You can't have both.

 The opt-out iframe sets cookies anyway.
-A German state data protection authority discovered that even with disableCookies enabled, Matomo's opt-out mechanism set a MATOMO_SESSID cookie for CSRF protection.
-They concluded this made cookieless mode non-compliant and were "forced to remove Matomo entirely."
+A German state data protection authority found that even with disableCookies switched on, Matomo's opt-out mechanism set a MATOMO_SESSID cookie for CSRF protection.
+They ruled that cookieless mode was therefore non-compliant and were "forced to remove Matomo entirely."
+The cookieless setting set a cookie.

 Cookieless mode degrades accuracy.
-Without cookies, Matomo falls back to config_id, a daily-rotating hash of IP and browser attributes.
-This means a visitor returning the next day looks like a new visitor.
-Unique visitor counts, returning visitor metrics, and multi-session conversion attribution all become unreliable.
+With no cookies, Matomo falls back to config_id, a daily-rotating hash of IP and browser details.
+The hash changes every day.
+So a visitor who comes back tomorrow looks like a brand-new person.
+Unique visitor counts, returning visitor numbers, and multi-session conversion attribution all stop being reliable.

-The exemption is geographically limited.
-The CNIL exemption only applies in France, Spain, Italy, and the Netherlands.
-In Germany, Austria, Finland, Ireland, Latvia, Lithuania, and the UK, analytics cookies require consent regardless of configuration.
+The exemption stops at the border.
+The CNIL exemption only covers France, Spain, Italy, and the Netherlands.
+In Germany, Austria, Finland, Ireland, Latvia, Lithuania, and the UK, analytics cookies need consent no matter how you configure them.

-Clickport doesn't have a privacy configuration because there's nothing to configure.
+Clickport has no privacy configuration because there's nothing to configure.
 No cookies means no consent banner.
 No IP storage means no anonymization step.
-It's compliant by architecture, not by checklist.
+It's compliant by design, not by checklist.

 217 tables in your WordPress database

-Matomo offers a WordPress plugin with 100,000+ active installations.
-It works by embedding the entire Matomo analytics engine inside your WordPress installation.
-This is architecturally unusual, and it creates problems that are specific to this approach.
+Matomo offers a WordPress plugin with 100,000+ active installs.
+It works by stuffing the entire Matomo analytics engine inside your WordPress install.
+That's an odd thing to do, and it creates problems all its own.

 (a default WordPress install has 12)